narfman0/bigquery-schema-coerce/README.rst

 We may then type convert python objects (dictionaries) with::

-    result = bqcoerce.convert_fields(object, schema)
+    result = bqcoerce.coerce(object, schema)

 Check our unit tests for a small example.
+We can limit to type conversion or projecting using `bqcoerce.convert` or `bqcoerce.project`.

 Development
 -----------